graphql-python/graphene-django/docs/authorization.rst

-Another pattern is to have a resolve method act as a gatekeeper, returning None if the client isn't allowed to see the data.
+Another pattern is to have a resolve method act as a gatekeeper, returning None or raising an exception if the client isn't allowed to see the data.

 .. code:: python